Auckland

 Building Academy - Level 3

-This Academy is designed to be a two year programme.
-It allows students to make a start on pre-trade training in building and construction at both Levels 2 and 3.
+Year 13 takes up 2 lines in the timetable as there is no after school session.
 Students go off site one day a week to Unitec to work in the building workshop on real life building projects.

-Students who have passed BCA12U are automatically accepted into BCA13U
+If students passed BCA12U they are automatically accepted into BCA13U

 Business Studies - Level 3

 Business Studies Level 3 challenges students to be future focused entrepreneurs.
 The focus is on creating a product/service that is grounded in being ethically, culturally innovative and sustainable, to sell in Term 2 and 3.
 The students adapt to obtaining consultation from external sources regarding their business activity to develop the idea throughout the year.
+Students will achieve UE in this subject in term three allowing time for other subject study or endorsement work.
 The course runs alongside the Young Enterprise Scheme competing against other schools in numerous challenges including presenting their business plan to a panel of successful business people.

 More internal-based course with just one external.
 Topics: chemical processes around the world and oxidation/reduction.